 To obtain a loan payout figure, please contact us.

-Can I redraw my personal loan payments?
+Can I redraw funds from my personal loan?

 If you’re already registered, simply log into online banking, or follow the steps in our handy guide: How to redraw in online banking.